-4.1.
+- 4.1.
 Estimate risk implementation on the basis of historical data, and establishing the limit values at the level of several previous years' average values.
-Estimate risk
+Estimate risk implementation on the basis of historical data depends on a series of annual parameters continuously taken in a definite period, and a period of 10 years is used as such. - 4.2.
+Perform scenario analysis on the most likely risk scenarios and set metrics at the level of resulting values.

-- 4.2.
-Perform scenario analysis on the most likely risk scenarios and set metrics at the level of resulting values. - 4.3. assess potential loss impact on the Exchange's financial performance and establish caps based on the size of the potential loss where there is no impact on the Exchange's strategic initiatives; - 4.4.
+- 4.3. assess potential loss impact on the Exchange's financial performance and establish caps based on the size of the potential loss where there is no impact on the Exchange's strategic initiatives; - 4.4.
 Perform risk stress-testing to identify limits of expected losses from risk occurrence. - 4.5.
-To identify total risk limit an approach is used that applies realistic scenarios for estimating losses from of one or more than one of the identified risks occurred together.
+To identify total risk limit, an approach is used that applies realistic scenarios for estimating losses from of one or more than one of the identified risks occurred together.
 However, risk occurrence must not destabilise the Exchange's financial position.